todd-herbert/heltec-eink-modules/docs/README.md

     * `.getTextWidth()`
     * `.getTextHeight()`

+For a more complete description, **[read the API here.](/docs/API.md)**

 As decided by the Adafruit library, the ancient *"XBitmap"* is the format of choice for pre-rendered graphics.
 Luckily, GIMP maintains good support for it.
 If you need a hint on how to use it, I have thrown together a [tutorial on preparing XBitmap images](XBitmapTutorial/README.md).

 ## Configuration Options